No direct charge to travellers

 The flow

-- You send these details to Booking.com, who charges the card.
+- Booking.com charges the card.

 - Booking.com pays the property.